mayureshw/bool2sat/README.md

 python3 bool2sat.py [formula filename]

-You can write your fomula in a file and provide filename as an argument.
+You can write your formula in a file and provide filename as an argument.

 Alternatively you can drop the filename and either pipe or type in the formula on stdin.